RostaTasha/FPGA/priority_calc/README.md

 **Valid/ack interface**

 This interface connects a sender (producing a datum) and a receiver (consuming a datum) in such a way that the sender and the receiver both have the ability to regulate the speed.
 The _valid_ signal go from the sender to the receiver, while the _ack_ signal goes from the receiver to the sender.
 Any number of additional signals can be present in order to transfer data from the sender to the receiver. _Valid_ high signifies that there is _valid_ data on these ports, while _ack_ signifies that the receiver has accepted the data.
 Thus, such transfer occurs if and only if both _ack_ and _valid_ are asserted at a rising clock edge.
-The _ack_ signal is combinatorial and based in part on the _valid_ signal – _ack_ should never be high unless _valid_ is also high.
+The _ack_ signal is combinatorial and based in part on the _valid_ signal Â– _ack_ should never be high unless _valid_ is also high.